- Our Tours

 When traveling to Sapa you’ll be faced with an array of treks to choose from and one decision you’ll need to make is whether to do a trek that includes a homestay.
-While a homestay can be a great experience, it’s not for everyone.
-Here’s some guidance on what to expect.
+While a homestay will be a great experience to travel.
+Please view the Best North Vietnam experience 08 days.

 As the name suggests, a homestay is an overnight stay in someone’s house.
 In the case of Sapa, that house is likely to be the home of a Hmong or Red Dao family.

 To legally* provide homestay accommodation, hosts must be registered.
 (This information was provided to me by a reliable tour operator in Sapa but that I was told by another well-regarded operator that the rules didn’t apply everywhere and that it was not necessary to be registered “if you know the right people”.)

 To be registered, a home must have a flush toilet, be clean and tidy, have bedding with a mosquito net and, most importantly, be hygienic — hosts must undertake food hygiene training and pass an exam.
 It’s likely that you’ll stay in a room that has been added to a traditional house, which is unlikely to have separate rooms.
 This gives both hosts and guests some privacy and space.

 This may leave some feeling that the homestay experience is less than authentic, but these regulations and modifications should rather enhance your experience — getting diarrhoea from ill-prepared food is not much fun when the toilet’s a hole in the ground, and dengue fever isn’t a barrel of laughs either.

 Despite the modifications, homestays are still basic accommodation.
 Houses are little more than huts, with no natural light, mattresses are thin, the toilet’s not ensuite — possibly not even attached to the building — and sound insulation is non-existent.
 And if you’re not a fan of bugs and spiders, a homestay may not be for you.
 But it should be comfortable and clean enough.